Across the village square is the highly acclaimed pub, The Roast Ox which serves excellent food and real ales.

 An entrance lobby with room for coats and boots etc.

-A a cosy and spacious sitting room with oak beams, comfortable sofas and chairs, a long dining table and chairs.
-The centre piece is a magnificent stone fireplace with a huge oak lintel and wood burning stove (the owner provides the first basket of logs to get started and further logs can be purchased from the local petrol station).
+Sitting room ? cosy and spacious with oak beams, comfortable sofas and chairs, a long dining table and chairs.
+The centre piece is a magnificent stone fireplace with a huge oak lintel and wood burning stove.

 Double doors lead from the sitting room through to a conservatory with views all around the garden.